 Pipeline: IntToFloatTensor -- {'div': 255.0, 'div_mask': 1})

-type_tfms = Pipeline([get_image_attr])
+= Pipeline([get_image_attr])

-item_tfms = Pipeline([img2tensor])
+type_tfms = Pipeline([img2tensor])

-batch_tfms = Pipeline([IntToFloatTensor])
+item_tfms = Pipeline([IntToFloatTensor]) batch_tfms

 {'image': <PIL.PngImagePlugin.PngImageFile image mode=L size=28x28>,